tundish/balladeer/balladeer/doc/types.rst

 Grouping
 ~~~~~~~~

-Whether you are modelling a forest glade, a drinks party, or an alien space fleet, you will need to create objects for
+Whether you are modelling a forest glade, a castle dungeon, or an alien space fleet,
-that model.
+you will need to create objects for that model.

 The next challenge is to organize those objects, sorting and
 filtering them so that you can isolate the ones you need